onzfonz/comp55/docs/labs/65-UMLClass.md

 ### How a completed UML could look like

-Example of a completed UML.
-See that there is a main class and many child classes with other methods in them or extending to new classes

 ![Complete-UML](https://user-images.githubusercontent.com/108452607/224123408-50a6ae75-b268-4ddf-a12c-58d874a2e2d9.png)

-Ex. completed UML.
+See there's a main/child classes w/ methods or going to new classes

+### How a Class Diagram could look

+![Class-diagram](https://user-images.githubusercontent.com/108452607/224216904-f5723fa6-1ab6-4b7d-bf43-a00f98360196.jpg)

 See there's a main class & many child classes with other methods or extending to new classes

-![Class-diagram](https://user-images.githubusercontent.com/108452607/224216904-f5723fa6-1ab6-4b7d-bf43-a00f98360196.jpg)
+# How a Use Case Diagram could look

+![Use-Case-Diagram](https://user-images.githubusercontent.com/108452607/224217462-147b4c44-70dd-4cd2-9a41-fc9d5515e265.png)

 Use case diagram and how certain methods are communicating with others.

-![Use-Case-Diagram](https://user-images.githubusercontent.com/108452607/224217462-147b4c44-70dd-4cd2-9a41-fc9d5515e265.png)

 ### Extra Information